-To solve the first problem, we now have four options:
+To solve the first problem, we now have five options:

+- Annotate the @Create method with @Begin

+- Annotate the @Factory method with @Begin

+- Annotate the Seam page action method with @Begin

+- Use <begin-conversation> in pages.xml.

-- Annotate the @Create method with @Begin - Annotate the @Factory method with @Begin - Annotate the Seam page action method with @Begin - Use #{conversation.begin} as the Seam page action method
+- Use #{conversation.begin} as the Seam page action method

-5.4.
-Using
+6.4.
+Using and